-Our center-based Early Intervention center (Opening September 2022) provides an interdisciplinary approach utilizing current research and best practice of Applied Behavior Analysis, Speech, Occupational, and Play Therapy.
+Our center-based Early Intervention center (Opening in the Bronx January 2024) provides an interdisciplinary approach utilizing current research, and conducts research on the best practice in Applied Behavior Analysis, Speech, Occupational, and Play Therapy.
 Early intervention is FAMILY centered so we provide advocacy coaching, Special Education road maps for navigating the NYC education system and accessible resources.

 Our staff can join us with little experience but through our intensive training curriculum, our classroom staff can leave us as Registered Behavior Technicians® (RBT®).
-A marketable certification that they can leverage for higher-paying direct service positions; and through our strategic partnerships, we can guarantee them placement.
+A marketable certification that they can leverage for higher-paying direct service positions; and through our strategic partnerships, we then provide placement with our Programatic Partners.